Anti-Racist Action: Early 2000s: dawning of the internet era

-Late 2000s and the birth of Antifa
+Late 2000s and rebranding as Antifa

 The first group in the United States to use the term "Antifa" in its title was the Anti-Racist Action Portland branch, known as Rose City Antifa, which was refounded in 2007, according to Alexander Reid Ross, author of Against the Fascist Creep, from Portland State University.
 This was inspired by the German anarcho-communist autonomists, who engaged in black bloc tactics that year in a mass protest at the 33rd G8 summit (many of the autonomists are associated with Germany's Antifa).
 Portland Anti-Racist Action blamed neo-Nazis for the 2010 shooting of Luke Querner.

 While Barack Obama was President of the United States, groups on the hard right began to grow and consequently, groups emerged to engage in violence with them.
-Some of these were officially outside the Anti-Racist Action network, such as NYC Antifa (founded in 2010), but others, such as Indiana's Hoosier Anti-Racist Movement (HARM), were officially chapters of ARA.
-HARM were involved in a significant incident in Tinley Park, Cook County, Illinois on May 19, 2012, when a group of 18 HARM members and other anti-racists physically attacked members of the Illinois European Heritage Association (which was associated with white supremacists) in a restaurant.
-Five of the anti-racists involved were arrested and subsequently charged for their part in the attack with felony mob action, aggravated battery and criminal property damage charges and were sentenced from between 3 ½ to 6 years, although all were released by the end of 2014.
+Some of these were officially outside the Anti-Racist Action network, such as NYC Antifa, founded in 2010, but others, such as Indiana's Hoosier Anti-Racist Movement (HARM), were officially chapters of ARA.

+On May 19, 2012, HARM were involved in a significant incident in Tinley Park, Cook County, Illinois, when a group of 18 HARM members and others physically attacked members of the Illinois European Heritage Association, which was associated with white supremacists, in a restaurant.
+Five people involved were arrested and charged for their part in the attack with felony mob action, aggravated battery and criminal property damage charges, and were sentenced to between 3½ and 6 years.
+All were released by the end of 2014.

 2013 onwards: Torch Network-era

 The Torch Network continued the legacy of the ARA Network.
 In a post on the ARA website in 2013, the Torch Network announced its formation.
 They stated that this was not a disbanding or a schism, but an attempt to deal with the new realities of the digital age and changing tactics.

 The Torch Network held the 1st Annual Torch Network Conference in 2014 at Chitown Futbol, Chicago.
 This was attended by South Side Chicago Anti-Racist Action (the hosts), Philly Antifa, Central Texas Anti-Racist Action, Milwaukee Antifa, Hoosier Anti-Racist Movement (HARM) and Los Angeles People Against Racist Terror.
 The event was sponsored by the Chicago May First Anarchist Alliance and Black Rose/Rosa Negra Anarchist Federation.
 There were two speakers at the event: Matthew Nemiroff Lyons and Michael Staudenmaier.